Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Results

-These 3D reconstructions illustrate that no single spatial filter is globally optimal under the spatial-spectral uncertainty principle.
-Absolute boundary precision (requiring a pointwise high-pass filter) and global topological noise immunity (requiring a wide-band smoothing window) cannot be achieved simultaneously.
+These 3D reconstructions illustrate that no single observable at a fixed spatial scale is globally optimal, given the resolution trade-off between pointwise and windowed spectral probes.
+Absolute boundary precision (requiring a pointwise local probe) and global robustness to local conformational defects (requiring a macroscopic averaging window) cannot be achieved simultaneously.
 We attempted an adaptive routing strategy, using per-chain torsion standard deviation $\sigma_\tau$ to explicitly choose between $E[n]$ and $H_{\mathrm{spec}}$ for each chain.
-This failed to improve the global success rate beyond 72.9\%, despite an oracle upper bound of 84.1\%, motivating the simultaneous dual-probe approach (Fig.~\ref{fig:concept}) rather than a binary per-chain algorithmic choice.
+This strategy did not improve the global success rate beyond 72.9\%, despite an oracle upper bound of 84.1\%, motivating the simultaneous multi-scale approach (Fig.~\ref{fig:concept}) rather than a binary per-chain selection.